1. UAVHub Frequently Asked Questions (FAQ's)

 You need an Operator ID from the CAA and you need to read and understand the user manual

-The DJI Mavic Mini, Mini 2 and Mini 3 Pro are unique aircraft in the fact that their flying weight is under 250g.
+The DJI Mini series of drones are unique in the fact that their flying weight is under 250g.

-Under the new regulations that came into effect on 31st December 2020, all Unmanned Aircraft with a flying weight of under 250g only require the user to get an Operator ID from the CAA and to affix it to the aircraft (this currently costs £10 and has to be renewed annually) and to read and understand the user manual.
+Under the current regulations that came into effect on 31st December 2020, all Unmanned Aircraft with a flying weight of under 250g only require the user to get an Operator ID from the CAA and to affix it to the aircraft (this currently costs £11 and has to be renewed annually) and to read and understand the user manual.

 You should also get a Flyer ID from the CAA which is free to get.